 This information applies to Scotland only.

-Any action is considered to be a hate incident when the victim or anyone else thinks what happened was motivated by hostility or prejudice against you for one or more of the following of your characteristics or presumed characteristics:
+A hate incident is one that is motivated by hostility or prejudice against the victim for one or more of the following characteristics or presumed characteristics:

 - sexual orientation